FAIRplus/the-fair-cookbook/content/recipes/findability/seo/bioschemas-data-page.md

 ## Method

-We will outline the steps for marking up a page in your site.
+We will outline the steps for embedding machine processable mark up within a web page in your site.
 As a specific example, we will use the Wikidata page for [BRCA1](https://www.wikidata.org/wiki/Q227339).

 1. Identify a data page in your site for which you will develop markup

 2. Open the [Bioschemas Generator](http://www.macs.hw.ac.uk/SWeL/BioschemasGenerator/)

-   1. Select the type of data page that you are marking up.
-In the example we will use `GeneRecord`.
-Here are the main data record profiles to choose from <sup>[1](#draft-profiles)</sup>.
+   1. Select the type of data page that you are marking up, i.e. the primary subject of the page.
+In the example we will use `Gene`.
+Here are the Bioschemas [profiles](https://bioschemas.org/profiles/) that you can choose from <sup>[1](#draft-profiles)</sup>.

-      - `ChemicalSubstanceRecord` for a page about a chemical substance composed of molecular entities
+      - `ChemicalSubstance` for a page about a chemical substance composed of molecular entities

-      - `GeneRecord` for a page about a gene
+      - `Gene` for a page about a gene

-      - `MolecularEntityRecord` for a page about a single molecular entity
+      - `MolecularEntity` for a page about a single molecular entity

-      - `ProteinRecord` for a page about a protein
+      - `Protein` for a page about a protein

-      - `Sample` for a page about a biological sample
+      - `BioSample` for a page about a biological sample

       - `Taxon` for a page about a taxon

-   2. Enter the URL of the page in URL box, e.g. `https://www.wikidata.org/wiki/Q227339`
+   2. Enter the URL of the page in URL box, e.g. `https://www.wikidata.org/wiki/Q227339`.
+Note that this URL will be used as the identifier for the resource being described in the markup.

    3. Click on the `Show Form` button